Dasharo/docs/docs/variants/msi_z690/assembly.md

     ![Fan](images/msi_z690_montage_fan.jpg)

-1. Close the case and connect the computer to power.
-Start it with the button on the front panel.
-If all connections have been made correctly, the computer will start up.
+1. Close the case of the computer.
+1. Connect the computer to power.
+1. Power on a device with the button on the front panel.
+1. If all connections have been made correctly, the computer will start up and log Dasharo should appear after a while.
+1. Boot to any system to check that everything is working properly.

 ## Useful content